Client Runtime Split and Updater

 true and does nothing.
 That makes startup-time recovery (host crash mid-update) and the

-in-process reload path use the same code.
+exit-time promotion use the same code.

 The embedded client (host module hosts the game and the updater itself) runs when: